tymyrddin/blue-bbh/source/index.rst

 Bug bounty hunting
 ==============================================

-Preparing for participation in bug bounty programs, crowd-sourced penetration testing programs that reward finding security bugs and ways to exploit them.
+Preparing for participation in `bug bounty programs <https://purple.tymyrddin.dev/en/latest/docs/bbh/README.html>`_, crowd-sourced penetration testing programs that reward finding security bugs and ways to exploit them.
 A great way to test skills on a variety of targets and get paid in case of finding some security vulnerabilities.